mats852/chip/README.md

-# chip
+# chip 🪵🪒

 instead of logging, distill your thoughts into bit flags that you can easily query

-## disclaimer
+## disclaimer 💬

 this project is a work in progress, and is not yet ready for production use!

 ## concept

-chip is a novel observability tool that aims to replace traditional verbose logging with compact 64-bit flag arrays.
-Rather than generating kilobytes of text logs, chip allows you to flip bits to represent application states, drastically reducing storage requirements, parsing and querying compute and network traffic.
+chip is a novel observability tool that aims to replace traditional verbose logging with compact 64-bit flag arrays. rather than generating kilobytes of text logs, chip allows you to flip bits to represent application states, drastically reducing storage requirements, parsing and querying compute and network traffic.